sjentsch/lsjDocs/Ch08/Ch08_Estimation_2.rst

 ``mean = 100`` and ``sd = 15``.
 This was done by computing a new variable using the ``= NORM(100,15)`` function.
 A histogram and density plot shows that this larger sample is a much better approximation to the true population distribution than the smaller one.
-This is reflected in the sample statistics.
+Thit is reflected in the sample statistics.
 The mean IQ for the larger sample turns out to be 99.68 and the standard deviation is 14.90.
 These values are now very close to the true population, as :numref:`fig-IQsim` demonstrates.